 - The video player is accessible to all users.

-- Not a must, but a plus: Subtitles can be configured with individual adjustments, allowing customization of font size, font type, color, and subtitle area transparency.
+- Not a must, but a plus: Captions can be configured with individual adjustments, allowing customization of font size, font type, colour, and caption area transparency.

 Which players can do that?

-There are currently three possibilities known to us:
+There are currently two possibilities known to us:

-YouTube offers good subtitle options.
+YouTube offers good captions options.
 Unfortunately, there’s no dedicated audio description button yet.
 Therefore, if audio description is included in a separate video, it must be linked below the video, or you can offer the video with audio description by default.
-You can find an example of this in our explanatory video on alt text (German).